FlamesCo/FlamesLLC/README.md

 Eager to know more?
 Visit our website at https://github.com/FlamesLLC @FlamesLLC and uncover how we can elevate your gaming and software experiences.

-Thank you for choosing Blaze Systems as your trusted provider of AI-generated software!
+Thank you for choosing Flames Co.
+Systems as your trusted provider of AI-generated software!